-6.1.1 NASA Grant Circular GIC 12-01
+6.2 NASA Grant Circular GIC 12-01

 This rule effectively says that no proposals may be accepted that include ONLY investigators from Chinese institutions or Chinese plus U.S. institutions, i.e. a bilateral program between the US and China.
 Proposals can be accepted that include investigators from institutions in China, the US and investigators from institutions in another country.
+The text below is extracted from NASA GIC 12-01 and describes the rules which apply to possible US/China observing proposals.